CROSS CANADA CAMPUS TOUR

 The Wilderness Within

-Jason van Bruggen | Canada | 12 min
+Jason van Bruggen | Canada | 00:12:32

-Themes: ecology, Toronto
+Themes: Ecology, Toronto

 A realist’s assessment of the declining health of urban wilderness and our fleeting opportunity to restore it.
 This is the story of one man’s obsessive quest to re-wild Toronto’s ravines by bringing the offspring of ecological elders, or mother trees, back to their natural homes.
 It is a call to arms for nature lovers around the world.